NETWAYS/foreman-training/architecture/02_smart_proxy.md

 server does not need to be the DHCP server.
 For testing enviroments also an implementation for Libvirt using libvirt API to manage the dnsmasq underneath is available, a productive use is not recommended.

+Additional providers like infoblox or remote connection to ISC DHCP are available as plugins.

 ~~~ENDSECTION~~~

 !SLIDE smbullets small